danirus/sphinx-nefertiti/docs/source/users-guide/customization/fonts.rst

 Fonts
 #####

-This document explains how you can customize your Sphinx project to use the fonts bundled with Nefertiti for Sphinx.
-It also explains how to add other fonts to your project.
+Nefertiti for Sphinx comes bundled with 14 fonts and allows you to easily add more if your prefer so.
+This document explains how you can do it.
+First, a note about EU's GDPR.

 About EU's GDPR
 ***************

 Nefertiti for Sphinx does not redirect HTTP font requests to 3rd party providers.
-Instead, it comes with a set of fonts licensed for free distribution.
+Instead, it serves fonts directly from your site.

-When serving EU based users, so long as you get the user's consent, you can still redirect font requests to a 3rd party font service provider.
-But Nefertiti for Sphinx does not provide the consent modal window, nor the logic in the case the user does not consent.
+An Sphinx project is allowed, when attending EU based users, and so long as users' consent is given, to redirect font requests to a 3rd party font service provider.
+Nefertiti for Sphinx does not provide the consent modal window, nor the logic in the case the user does not consent.

-You can instead, as explained below, use one of the fonts distributed with Nefertiti for Sphinx, or otherwise add your preferred fonts.
+However, you can instead use one of the fonts distributed with Nefertiti for Sphinx or otherwise add your preferred fonts.
 The section :ref:`adding-fonts` below explains the details.

 Font settings
 *************

-There are 5 font face customization settings that can be added to ``html_theme_options``, in your ``conf.py``:
+There can be up to 5 different fonts in use in a web page produced using Nefertiti for Sphinx.
+These 5 different fonts can be customized in the ``html_theme_options`` setting of your ``conf.py``.

+The font options are:

-* **sans_serif_font**: It is the default global site font used for everything except code blocks and inline code samples.
-It defaults to `Nunito`_.
+* ``sans_serif_font``: Default font for everything except code.
+Defaults to `Nunito`_.
-* **monospace_font**: It is the default monospace font used for code blocks and inline code samples.
-It defaults to `Red Hat Mono`_.
+* ``monospace_font``: Default monospace font, for code.
+Defaults to `Red Hat Mono`_.
-* **project_name_font**: It is the font used to render the project's name in the header and the footer.
-When not given it default to the **sans_serif_font** option.
+* ``project_name_font``: For project's name in header and footer.
+Defaults to ``sans_serif_font``.
-* **documentation_font**: It is the font used to render the actual documentation contained in reStructuredText or Markdown files.
-It defaults to the **sans_serif_font**.
+* ``documentation_font``: Renders the body.
+Defaults to ``sans_serif_font``.
-* **doc_headers_font**: It is the font used to render documentation headers.
-When not given it defaults to the **Georgia** web safe font.
+* ``doc_headers_font``: Renders body's headers.
+Defaults to ``Georgia``, the web safe font.

 Additionally there are two font size settings:

-* **documentation_font_size**: Specifies the default font size for the documentation contained in reStructuredText or Markdown files.
-It defaults to ``1.0rem``, which corresponds to ``16px``.
-* **monospace_font_size**: Specifies the default font size to use with code blocks and inline code samples.
-It defaults to ``1.0rem``, corresponding to ``16px``.
+* ``documentation_font_size``: Font size for the body.
+Defaults to ``1.0rem``.
+* ``monospace_font_size``: Font size for code.
+Defaults to ``1.0rem``.

-You can ignore these settings and let Nefertiti for Sphinx use the default font settings, or you can customize them.
+The size ``1.0rem`` in Nefertiti for Sphinx is equivalent to ``16px``.
+You can ignore these settings and let Nefertiti for Sphinx use the defaults, or you can customize them.

 Fonts bundled with Nefertiti
 ****************************

-Nefertiti for Sphinx is bundled with a group of fonts with licenses open for free distribution:
+The list of fonts licensed for free distribution that are bundled with Nefertiti for Sphinx are:

 * Assistant_
 * Exo_